marcoroganovic/rooter.js/README.md

 To configure type and duration of transition you can use `configureTransition` method to which you pass plain JavaScript object with `effect`, `time` and `applyAfter` properties.
 Time should be in milliseconds.
-Sample usage:

 ```
 router.configureTransition({